Quamrul Hassan: Early life

 Hassan was born in Kolkata on 2 December 1921.
 His father, Muhammad Hashim, was superintendent of the a local Graveyard.
 He belonged to a conservative family and his father always opposed to his involvement in paintings.
-But Quamrul's determination and love for painting made his father enroll Quamrul to Government Institute of Arts (now Government College of Art & Craft), in 1938, under the condition that Quamrul had to pay for his own tuition fee.
-After his enrollment to the school, Quamrul kept himself busy with not only arts but with other activities such as sports and the Bratachari movement in 1939 and he also joined ARP during the Second World War.
+But Hassan's determination and love for painting made his father enroll Hassan to Government Institute of Arts (now Government College of Art & Craft), in 1938, under the condition that Quamrul had to pay for his own tuition fee.
+After his enrollment to the school, Hassan kept himself busy with not only arts but with other activities such as sports and the Bratachari movement in 1939 and he also joined ARP during the Second World War.
 He developed connections with the Forward Block, Gononatya Andolon (People's Theatre) and even with several leaders of the Communist Party, got involved with the task of teaching of children and teenagers and contributed to illustrations in publications.

-As a result of his involvement in social and cultural activities, he finished his six-year course in the Art School in nine years.
+As a result of his involvement in social and cultural activities, Hassan finished his six-year course in the Art School in nine years.
 He graduated in 1947.
 He secured first position in the B Group of the Inter College Bodybuilding competition in 1945.
 He had become a 'Nayak' of the Bratachari movement.
-After the partition of India, Quamrul, who was still a student, along with his mother and siblings moved to Dhaka, the then capital of East Pakistan.
+After the partition of India, Hassan, who was still a student, along with his mother and siblings moved to Dhaka, the then capital of East Pakistan.

 He was involved in the non-cooperation movement of March 1971 and was nominated the chairman of the Resistance Committee of the Hatirpul area.
-On 23 March, he put up at least ten propaganda posters portraying a monstrous face of Yahya Khan which inspired the freedom Fighters.
+On 23 March, he put up at least ten propaganda posters portraying a monstrous face of Yahya Khan named Anhilate These Demons which inspired the freedom Fighters.
 On 25 March 1971, trenches were dug out late night at Hatirpul area under his leadership.
 Then he left for Kolkata in the first week of April where he arranged an art exhibition in favor of the liberation war.
 He came back to Dhaka during the last half of December to help develop the newly liberated Bangladesh.
-He also designed state monogram of Bangladesh, Freedom Fighters Welfare Trust, Bangladesh Parjatan Corporation, Bangladesh Bank, and Biman Bangladesh Airlines.
+He also designed the state monograms for Bangladesh, Freedom Fighters Welfare Trust, Bangladesh Parjatan Corporation, Bangladesh Bank, and Biman Bangladesh Airlines.

 Career

 After the Partition of India, together with Zainul Abedin, he established the Government Institute of Fine Arts (at present, the Faculty of Fine Arts) in 1948.
-During liberation war he served as the Director of the Art Division of the Information and Radio Department of the Bangladesh Government in exile.
+During the liberation war he served as the Director of the Art Division of the Information and Radio Department of the Bangladesh Government in exile.